tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_resource_urls_and_methods.md

 {: .tip}
 In a later section on [design patterns](pubapis_design_patterns.html), I explore how [long pages](pubapis_design_patterns.html#longish_pages) are common pattern with developer docs, in part because they make content easily findable for developers using Ctrl + F.

-## Your turn to try: Write the endpoint definition for surfreport
+## Create the resource URLs and methods section for surfreport

-{% include activity.html %}

-List out the endpoint definition and method for the surfreport/{beachId} endpoint.
+Let's create the resource URLs and methods section for our [fictitious surfrefport endpoint](docapis_new_endpoint_to_doc.html).
 Here's my approach:

 <div class="docSample">